repelliuss/Boulder-Dash-Engine/Resources/Levels/README.md

 * levelX_tileset.png is consisting from tiles with their different frames.
 World 5 has a different color key. level8 and level9 is in World 5.
-If you want to change color keys of levels go to the `get_color_key` function in `src/level.c` and modify it.
+If you want to change color keys of levels go to the `get_color_key` function in `src/level.c`, modify and recompile it.
 I put a 2 templates representing how should you put your textures but in a blurred way because of legal problems.
 I also put an blurred_info_tileset.png to make it explicit what this tile is.
 Tiles below the info text are animation frames of that tile which is represented by the info text.